Arrests, weapons seizures tied to German politician's killing | DW | 27.06.2019

 Read more: Rise in neo-Nazi crimes a legacy of German NSU terrorist cell

 Federal prosecutors are investigating the two weapons providers, named as 64-year-old Elmar J. and 43-year-old Markus H., for accessory to murder.
-The older man is alleged to have sold the murder weapon in 2016 and the younger suspect is believed to have faciliated contact with Ernst.
+The older man is alleged to have sold what investigators believe to be the murder weapon in 2016 and the younger suspect is believed to have faciliated contact with Ernst.

-It is unclear if the latest suspects in the case both have ties to the far-right scene, but investigators reportedly found Nazi paraphernalia in one of the suspect's home.
+It is unclear if the latest suspects in the case both have ties to the neo-Nazi scene, but investigators reportedly found Nazi paraphernalia in one suspect's home.

 Read more: Walter Lübcke murder raises specter of neo-Nazi terrorism

-The self-confessed killer has said he acted alone, but investigators are trying to uncover any potential far-right network behind the June 2 murder.
+The self-confessed killer has said he acted alone, but investigators are trying to uncover any potential right-wing extremist network behind the June 2 murder.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.

-Note: Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and obliges us to refrain from revealing full names in such cases.
-In this particular case, DW has decided to publish the full name of the self-confessed killer.